parthenon-hpc-lab/parthenon/docs/outputs.md

 To disable an output block without removing it from the intput file set the block's `dt < 0.0`.

-In addition to time base outputs, two additional options to trigger outputs (applies to HDF5 and restart outputs) exist.
+In addition to time base outputs, two additional options to trigger outputs (applies to HDF5, restart, and optional Ascent outputs) exist.

 - Signaling: If `Parthenon` catches a signal, e.g., `SIGALRM` which is often sent by schedulers such as Slurm to signal a job of exceeding the job's allocated walltime,